whistlebee/harmat/README.md

 `python setup.py develop`

 Install `pomegranate` with `--no-deps` flag to use Bayesian Harm features.
+On Windows, you may need to install this from source.

+`pip install git+https://github.com/jmschrei/pomegranate.git --no-deps"`

 Additionally, install these packages:

 * `numpy`
 * `scipy`